 The festival of Hannukah has been examined earlier.
 As noted, this is not a Torah festival, but a thoroughly Jewish festival.
 Judaism is the religion that arose through the actions of the Prophet Jeremiah, then the subsequent philosophy of Ezra, and his supporters, as they usurped power.
 Judaism in Jerusalem was governed primarily by the Tsadekites and Rabbinaites.
 The fact that the Messiah was in Jerusalem at the Temple, according to John, means he was observing the ways of the contemporary Judaism of his era.
 This is a thoroughly remarkable fact given that Christianity has no known recorded history of having observed this Festival, although it is not part of the Law (of Moses), which they rapidly grew to detest within a couple of centuries (Letter Of Peter To James 2:2-7).
 Where Mosaic festivals occur, the technically erroneous Gospel comment; "a Festival of the Jews" (KJV) frequently appears.
 The Tsadekites and their Karaite successors were thoroughly Torah oriented and had little time for Rabbinical doctrine.
 The Messiah was consistently recorded insulting and challenging the Rabbinaites, and emphasising Torah with a non-orthodox interpretation.
 The Hannukah matter seems almost counter-intuitive in this regard; a contradiction.

-This Gospel contains no trace of Hebraisms or Aramaicsms known to this author.
-There is possibly one example of Hebrew syntax though.
+This Gospel certainly contains Hebraisms according to this N. Gordon, and, independently, this author.
+There is possibly one example of Hebrew syntax elsewhere too.
 Here I must point out a problem I encountered when comparing the accounts common to John with those in the Qur'an and Egerton 2.
 The problem exists with the phasing of the accounts.
 Certainly they have portions which overlap nicely, much like the Synoptics, but conversely they will be somewhat different in language and sequence, being very tricky to combine.
 There is one known record of church fathers referring to this Gospel arising in the Hebrew language and alphabet.
 This occurs in Panarion 30.3.8-9, by Epiphanius.
 The Acts and John, both in Hebrew, were said to exist at that time in Tiberias, being a powerful tool in converting Jews to The Way.
 The origin of the Jochanine Gospel is primarily attributed to the general area of Ephesus.
-Linguistically, this is a purely Greek Gospel in its present form.
+Linguistically, this is a Greek Gospel in its present form.
 Another issue is the way in which the term Jew is used as a contrast to those following Jesus.
 The matter suggests that this manner of editing occurred at a time after the destruction of Jerusalem.

 CONCLUSIONS FROM JOHN & HOW IT MEASURES UP AS A GOSPEL